Baku Baku Animal

+Plot

+The King is hosting a competition to hire a royal zoo keeper for his daughter's numerous pets.
+The main character, Polly, must fight her way through other applicants to earn the position.
+Each opponent has an intro dialogue with different responses based on if you win or lose.

 Gameplay

-The player must line up falling blocks of animals and foodstuffs.
-When an animal is aligned adjacent to a tile of its favored food, the animal eats the food.
-Larger groups of connected food of the same type scores higher when eaten.
+The player lines up falling animal and food tiles.
+When an animal is adjacently aligned to a tile of its favored food (e.g. Monkey and Banana), the animal eats the food.
+The number of connected food tiles eaten in one bite from an animal tile determines the point amount—more connected tiles means more points for the player.

-When animals eat foodstuffs, they also make random blocks fall on the opponent's area, right after the currently falling blocks.
+When animals eat food tiles they also make random blocks fall in the opponent's area, right after the opponent's currently falling blocks.
 The object of the game is to make one's opponent unable to place more blocks.

 Reception

 In Japan, Game Machine listed Baku Baku Animal on their June 1, 1995 issue as being the eleventh most-successful arcade game of the month.

 The Saturn version was met with critical acclaim upon release, with Maximum calling it "the best 'next generation' puzzle game we've seen to date", Sega Saturn Magazine "some of the most addictive puzzle play since Tetris", GameSpot "a must own" for "Saturn owners who have even a remote interest in puzzle games", and GamePro "undeniably the best puzzle game in the world so far."
-Critics lauded the addictive gameplay, especially in two-player competitive mode, but the ludicrously cute graphics and sounds were met with general approval as well.
+Critics lauded the addictive gameplay, especially in two-player competitive mode, but the cute graphics and sounds were met with general approval as well.

 Reviewing the Game Gear version, the four reviewers of Electronic Gaming Monthly commented that the gameplay concept of Baku Baku Animal is simple and accessible, yet has enough strategic possibilities to engage even veteran players.
 Andrew Baran summarized it as "non-threatening fun anyone can enjoy".

 Baku Baku won Computer Gaming World's 1996 "Classic/Puzzle Game of the Year" award.
 The editors wrote, "The beauty of this game [...] lies in its ability to suck you in and keep you coming back for more and more.
 If you haven't already tried it, beware: Baku Baku will eat up your time."
 It was a finalist for the Computer Game Developers Conference's 1996 "Best Trivia or Puzzle Game" Spotlight Award, but lost the prize to You Don't Know Jack XL.
 Electronic Gaming Monthly named the Game Gear version a runner up for "Hand-Held Game of the Year" and the Saturn version a runner up for "Puzzle Game of the Year" (beaten in both cases by Tetris Attack).
+Rome News Tribune also listed Tetris Attack as better than Baku Baku Animal.

 Baku Baku Animal was named the 72nd best computer game ever by PC Gamer UK in 1997.